Lucy Watson (journalist)

-Lucy Watson is an English journalist and newsreader, who was employed by ITN for ITV News as a general News Correspondent.
+Lucy Watson is an English journalist and newsreader, who was employed by ITN for ITV News as a general news correspondent.

-Career
+Career history

-Watson left Daybreak to join ITN in February 2014, under the title of China Correspondent for ITV News, based in Beijing.
-Currently, she is a general News Correspondent in London.
+Watson left Daybreak to join ITN in February 2014 under the title of China Correspondent for ITV News based in Beijing.

-Controversy

 In a report covering the conflict in Ukraine, she commented that "Now the unthinkable has happened to them.
 This is not a developing third world nation.
 This is Europe."
 This was criticised as offensive.